leviipope/finance-dashboard/README.md

 # Questlog
 ### PROD
-- registration for users
-    - login for users
+- ✅ login/registration for users
 - changes in the files should be commited to a private github repository when button is clicked

 plans/help: